Makan Hislop

-Makan Hislop (born 3 September 1985) is a Trinidad and Tobago football (soccer) player, who plays for United Petrotrin of the TT Pro League.
+Makan Hislop (born 3 September 1985) is a Trinidad and Tobago football (soccer) player.

 Career

 Before playing professionally in Trinidad, Hislop played for four years at the University of South Carolina in Columbia under the legendary coach Mark Berson; for two of those years a teammate was U.S. goalkeeper Brad Guzan.

 International career

-Hislop has made 21 appearances for the Trinidad and Tobago national football team.
+Hislop has made 34 appearances for the Trinidad and Tobago national football team.

 Personal

 He is the cousin of goalkeeper Shaka Hislop.